December 5, 2020

 3. Provide each school with (5) additional bleeding control kits

-Once at least five (5) people are trained in a school, an additional five (5) kits will be distributed to that school.
-The training verification process will be coordinated with the schools respective ROE or ISC.
+Once at least five (5) school staff are trained in a school, an additional five (5) kits will be distributed to that school.
+The training verification process will be coordinated with the schools Regional Administrator.
 To receive the (5) additional kits:

 - The requesting district superintendent, school nurse, or school resource officer will complete the Training Verification Form (located at the bottom of this webpage under Attachments).
-Sign and email this form to the designated ROE/ISC.
+Sign and email this form to the designated Regional Administrator

-- The ROE/ISC will then email the signed form to email@example.com
+- The Regional Administrator will then email the signed form to email@example.com

-- The additional (5) bleeding control kits will be shipped or dropped off, to the ROE/ISC or directly to the school if that is preferred.
+- The additional (5) bleeding control kits will be shipped or dropped off

 Bleeding Control Kit Contents